objcio/articles/2014-05-01-view-layer-synergy.md

               [myView actionForLayer:myView.layer forKey:@"position"]);
     }];

-Running the above code, shows that the view returns the NSNull object outside of the block and returns a CABasicAnimation inside of the block.
+Running the above code shows that the view returns the NSNull object outside of the block and returns a CABasicAnimation inside of the block.
 Elegant, isn't it?
-Note that the description of NSNull prints with angle brackets, just like other objects, ("`<null>`") and that nil prints with parenthesis ("`(null)`").
+Note that the description of NSNull prints with angle brackets, just like other objects, ("`<null>`") and that nil prints with parenthesis ("`(null)`"):

 	outside animation block: <null>
 	inside animation block: <CABasicAnimation: 0x8c2ff10>

-For backing layers, the search for an action doesn't go further than the first step[^neverSeen].
-For stand-alone layers, there are a four more steps that you can read more about in [the documentation for `actionForKey:` on CALayer][actionForKeyDocs].
+For backing layers, the search for an action doesn't go further than the first step.[^neverSeen] For standalone layers, there are four more steps that you can read more about in [the documentation for `actionForKey:` on CALayer][actionForKeyDocs].

 [^neverSeen]: At least I have never seen a case where the view returns `nil` so that the search for an action continues.

 # Learning from UIKit

-I'm sure that we can all agree that UIView animations is a really nice API with it's concise, declarative style.
-And the fact that it's using Core Animation to perform these animations gives us an opportunity to dig deep and see how it UIKit uses Core Animation.
+I'm sure that we can all agree that UIView animation is a really nice API with its concise, declarative style.
+And the fact that it's using Core Animation to perform these animations gives us an opportunity to dig deep and see how UIKit uses Core Animation.
 There may even be some good practices and neat tricks to pick up along the way :)

 When a property changes inside of an animation block, the view returns a basic animation to the layer and that animation gets added to the layer via the regular `addAnimation:forKey:` method, just like an explicit animation would.
 Once again, don't just take my word for it.
 Let's verify.

-The interaction between views and layers is quite easy to inspect, all thanks to the `+layerClass` class method on UIView.
+The interaction between views and layers is rather easy to inspect, all thanks to the `+layerClass` class method on UIView.
 It determines what class is used when creating the backing layer of the view.
 By subclassing UIView and returning a custom layer class, we can override `addAnimation:forKey:` in that layer subclass and log to see that it gets called.
-The only thing we need to remember is to always call super so that we don't alter the behaviour that we are trying to inspect:
+The only thing we need to remember is to always call super so that we don't alter the behavior that we are trying to inspect:

 	@interface DRInspectionLayer : CALayer
 	@end